RuZhan2024/Final_Project/README.md

 - replay mode is intended for demonstration and interface review, not as a claim of clinically validated deployment
 - the system demonstrates end-to-end feasibility and core project behaviour, but it is not presented as a clinically validated or deployment-ready safety product

-## Project Scope

-This repository is intended to provide:

-- a functioning software prototype
-- a clear demonstration of the project's core feature
-- at least one meaningful end-to-end workflow
-- runnable code with setup instructions
-- a user guide explaining how to run and use the system
-- clear acknowledgement of limitations